-Outside of sporting events, the Rednex tune is rarely heard these days, but there’s one line burned into everyone’s brains: "Where did you come from, Cotton Eye Joe?"
-Those words also appear in the haunting version that indie rockers Manchester Orchestra recorded for Swiss Army Man.
-With respect to the song itself (often titled “Cotton-Eyed Joe”), “Where did you come from?” is a fascinating question.
+With respect to the history of the song itself (often titled “Cotton-Eyed Joe”), “Where did you come from?” is a fascinating question.
 As with many American folk tunes, the author and origins are unknown, yet there’s a lot historians do know about this enduring ditty.

-The first known published version appeared in Alabama writer Louise Clarke Pyrnelle’s 1882 novel Diddie, Dumps, and Tot, or Plantation Child-Life, a nostalgic look at the antebellum South.
-Drawing heavily on her own childhood experiences on her father’s plantation, the novel gives credence to what most experts now hold as fact: “Cotton-Eyed Joe” originated with black slaves well before the Civil War.
-Pyrnelle’s version describes the titular character as an ugly man (“His eyes wuz crossed, an’ his nose wuz flat / An’ his teef wuz out, but wat uv dat?”) who swoops into town and steals the narrator’s sweetheart.
+The first known published version of “Cotton Eye Joe” appeared in Alabama writer Louise Clarke Pyrnelle’s Diddie, Dumps, and Tot, or Plantation Child-Life, a 1882 children’s book about the antebellum South.
+Pyrnelle drew heavily on her own childhood experiences on her father’s cotton plantation, and the novel gives credence to what most experts now hold as fact: “Cotton-Eyed Joe” originated with enslaved people well before the Civil War.
+Pyrnelle’s version describes the character of the title as an ugly man (“His eyes wuz crossed, an’ his nose wuz flat / An’ his teef wuz out, but wat uv dat?”) who swoops into town and steals the narrator’s sweetheart.

-Three years earlier, in 1922, the noted black cultural historian and longtime Fisk University chemistry professor Thomas W. Talley shared a slightly different rendition in his book Negro Folk Rhymes.
-The son of former Mississippi slaves, Talley came across a version wherein “Cotton-Eyed Joe” isn’t just a person, but also a dance: “I’d a been dead some seben years ago / If I hadn’t a danced dat Cotton Eyed Joe.”
-The song ends by saying Joe has “been sol’ down to Guinea Gall,” which again implies he was a slave.
+Three years earlier, in 1922, the noted Black cultural historian and longtime Fisk University chemistry professor Thomas W. Talley shared a slightly different rendition in his book Negro Folk Rhymes.
+The son of formerly enslaved people from Mississippi, Talley came across a version wherein “Cotton-Eyed Joe” isn’t just a person, but also a dance: “I’d a been dead some seben years ago / If I hadn’t a danced dat Cotton Eyed Joe.”
+The song ends by saying Joe has “been sol’ down to Guinea Gall,” which again implies he was enslaved.

-Regardless of where, exactly, the song was born, it spread quickly throughout the South, becoming a square-dance favorite.
+Regardless of where, exactly, the song was born, it spread quickly throughout the South, becoming a square dance staple.
 An 1875 issue of The Saturday Evening Post contains a story referencing the song, and in 1884, The Firemen’s Magazine dubbed the tune “an old, familiar air.”
 The first 78 rpm recordings of “Cotton-Eyed Joe” began surfacing in 1927, when the string band Dykes Magic City Trio cut the earliest known version.